greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 -   The function cannot be in the `SELECT` list of a query with a `FROM` clause.
 -   A query that includes the function falls back from GPORCA to the Postgres Planner.

-The attribute `EXECUTE ON INITPLAN` indicates that the function contains an SQL command that dispatches queries to the segment instances and requires special processing on the master instance by Greenplum Database.
-When possible, Greenplum Database handles the function on the master instance in the following manner.
+The attribute `EXECUTE ON INITPLAN` indicates that the function contains an SQL command that dispatches queries to the segment instances and requires special processing on the coordinator instance by Greenplum Database.
+When possible, Greenplum Database handles the function on the coordinator instance in the following manner.

-1. First, Greenplum Database runs the function as part of an InitPlan node on the master instance and holds the function output temporarily.
+1. First, Greenplum Database runs the function as part of an InitPlan node on the coordinator instance and holds the function output temporarily.
-2. Then, in the MainPlan of the query plan, the function is called in an EntryDB \(a special query executor \(QE\) that runs on the master instance\) and Greenplum Database returns the data that was captured when the function was run as part of the InitPlan node.
+2. Then, in the MainPlan of the query plan, the function is called in an EntryDB \(a special query executor \(QE\) that runs on the coordinator instance\) and Greenplum Database returns the data that was captured when the function was run as part of the InitPlan node.
 The function is not run in the MainPlan.

 This simple example uses the function `get_data()` in a CTAS command to create a table using data from the table `country`.
 The function contains a `SELECT` command that retrieves data from the table `country` and uses the `EXECUTE ON INITPLAN` attribute.